barryclark/jekyll-now/_posts/2020-01-04-I-Almost-Built-a-Surfboard-Some-Tips.md

   * The paper was textured and the texture definitely showed up in the lamination, and I'm a bit worried about delam now because of it
   * I also think the paper might've added some slight discoloration
   * Overall, I'd recommend not doing what I did
+* On both my top and bottom lams, I messed up the notches on the nose and tail and ended up with sizable wrinkles that just ended up giving me grief when sanding.
+I'd focus on getting these right (but I also found it hard to find good youtube videos for this)
 * I used a random orbit sander for sanding down the laps.
 Maybe I would've wanted something more precise, but I definitely would not want to do that manually with a sanding block
 * I used red sandpaper, and some of the color ended up on the second lap in a few spots.
 I hit them with more sanding it dulled to a neutral off-white
 * I didn't appreciate how clean things are supposed to be for the hotcoat.
 Really take the time to clean the board, brush, and bucket